On the Density of $C_7$-Critical Graphs: Abstract

 \section{Abstract}

-{In 1959, Gr\"{o}tszch \cite{grotzsch1959dreifarbensatz} famously proved that every planar graph of girth at least 4 is 3-colourable (or equivalently, admits a homomorphism to $C_3$).
+{In 1959, Gr\"{o}tzsch \cite{grotzsch1959dreifarbensatz} famously proved that every planar graph of girth at least 4 is 3-colourable (or equivalently, admits a homomorphism to $C_3$).
 A natural generalization of this is the following conjecture: for every positive integer $t$, every planar graph of girth at least $4t$ admits a homomorphism to $C_{2t+1}$.
 This is in fact the planar dual of a well-known conjecture of Jaeger \cite{jaeger1984circular} which states that every $4t$-edge-connected graph admits a modulo $(2t+1)$-orientation.
-Jaeger's original conjecture was disproved by Han et al. \cite{han2018counterexamples}, but not before Lov\'asz et al. \cite{lovasz2013nowhere} showed that it holds for $6t$-edge-connected graphs.
+Though Jaeger's original conjecture was disproved in \cite{han2018counterexamples}, Lovasz et al. \cite{lovasz2013nowhere} showed that every $6t$-edge connected graph admits a modulo $(2t+1)$-flow.
 The latter result implies that every planar graph of girth at least $6t$ admits a homomorphism to $C_{2t+1}$.
 We improve upon this in the $t=3$ case, by showing that every planar graph of girth at least $16$ admits a homomorphism to $C_7$.
-We obtain this through a more general result regarding the density of $C_7$-critical graphs: if $G$ is a $C_7$-critical graph with $G \not \in \{C_3, C_5\}$, then $e(G) \geq \tfrac{17v(G)-2}{15}$.} Our girth bound is the best known result for Jaeger's Conjecture in the $t=3$ case. \begin{section}{Introduction and Notation}
+We obtain this through a more general result regarding the density of $C_7$-critical graphs: if $G$ is a $C_7$-critical graph with $G \not \in \{C_3, C_5\}$, then $e(G) \geq \tfrac{17v(G)-2}{15}$.} \begin{section}{Introduction and Notation}

 In 1951, Dirac \cite{dirac1951note} introduced the concept of colour-criticality and since then, colour-critical graphs have been widely studied.
 A graph $G$ is $k$-\emph{critical} if its chromatic number is $k$ and the chromatic number of every proper subgraph of $G$ is strictly less than $k$.
 As every graph with chromatic number $k$ contains a $k$-critical subgraph, it is useful to study $k$-colourability via colour-critical graphs.
 More generally, it is useful to study graph homomorphisms\footnote{A homomorphism $\phi:G \rightarrow H$ from a graph $G$ to a target graph $H$ is a mapping of the vertices of $G$ to those of $H$, such that for each edge $uv \in E(G)$, $\phi(u)\phi(v) \in E(H)$.} through homomorphism-critical graphs, which we define as follows. \begin{defs} Let $H$ be a graph.
 A graph $G$ is \textnormal{$H$-critical} if every proper subgraph of $G$ admits a homomorphism to $H$, but $G$ itself does not. \end{defs}